Southern's Human Jukebox to perform during Lakers halftime show in Los Angeles

 BATON ROUGE - The Southern University band is taking on a different stage on the west coast.

-An announcement from the Human Jukebox Twitter account confirmed the band will perform at the Staple Center in Los Angeles during the Lakers halftime show in December.
+An announcement from the Human Jukebox Twitter account confirmed the band will perform at the Staples Center in Los Angeles during the Lakers halftime show in December.

 ??Breaking News??— SU Human Jukebox (@SU_HumanJukebox) October 11, 2019